bazaaer/AiJournalist/README.md

 ----
-This project is a couple of python scripts that work together to generate a news article based on the output of a rss (feed).
+This project is a couple of python scripts that work together to generate \n a news article based on the output of a rss (feed).
 </pre>
 </div>